 @app-id@ Resources Keep an eye on system resources CC0-1.0 GPL-3.0-or-later 360 keyboard pointing touch

-Resources allows you to check the utilization of your system resources and control your running processes and applications.
+Resources allows you to check the utilization of your system resources and control your running processes and apps.
 It’s designed to be user-friendly and feel right at home on a modern desktop by using GNOME’s libadwaita.

 Resources supports monitoring the following components: